P-Michele/MIGUEL/README.md

  7. !
 Loop End
  8. ?
 Input (1 byte)

- The language is based on a 2048-byte buffer on which instructions can be written using a pointer to the current cell.
+ The language is based on a 2048-byte buffer on which instructions can be used to write into the current cell pointed by a pointer.